top of page

 Change Takes Time, Start Small

-That big vision you have for your school?
+That big vision you hold for your school?
 It’s valid.
-But transformation doesn’t happen overnight.
-Focus on one meaningful improvement at a time, communicate it clearly, and follow through.
+However, transformation doesn’t happen overnight.
+Focus on one meaningful improvement at a time, communicate it clearly, and follow through on your plans.

 You Deserve Support, Too

 You wouldn’t expect a teacher to run a classroom without prep time, materials, or encouragement.
-So don’t do that to yourself.
+Don’t do that to yourself.
 You need space to reflect, grow, and recharge.

 Ideas: